- Overview

 Create an XML feed

-To configure Indeed Apply, create and maintain an XML feed, which is an XML document that defines your jobs and how they appear on the Indeed site.
+To configure Indeed Apply, create and maintain an XML feed.
+This XML document defines your jobs and how they appear on Indeed.

-When you create job listings in your system, those listings go from your XML feed directly to the Indeed XML feed.
+When you create job listings in your system, your XML feed sends them to Indeed.

 An XML feed includes:

-- Basic feed nodes.
-Define general details for an XML feed, including the XML version and encoding.
+- Basic feed nodes — Define general feed details, such as the XML version and encoding.

-- Job feed elements.
-Define job-specific details.
-Include one set of these elements for each job that appears on Indeed.
+- Job feed elements — Define job-specific details.
+Include one set of these elements for each job that you want to appear on Indeed.

 Configure Indeed Apply for your jobs

-To enable job seekers to quickly apply from Indeed, use the Easily apply feature through Indeed Apply.
+To let job seekers apply quickly on Indeed, enable the Easily apply feature through Indeed Apply.

-Jobs with the Easily apply feature receive 12% more clicks.
-Indeed Apply also gives job seekers the option to use their Indeed Resume, further simplifying the application process.
+Jobs with Easily apply receive 12% more clicks.
+Indeed Apply also lets job seekers apply with their Indeed Resume, which makes the process easier.

 To configure Indeed Apply for your jobs: